Television content rating system: Spain

 Unrated programmes (like newscasts) do not display any icon on the screen.
 Nowadays rating symbols are shown during all the programme and in promos; each channel has its right to choose its design and where it has to be placed.
-A warning tone can be heard every time a 18-rated program starts; these cannot be shown on free to air television before 10 PM and after 6 AM.
-X-rated content isn't allowed on free to air television.
+A warning tone can be heard every time a 18-rated programme starts; these cannot be shown on free-to-air television before 10 PM and after 6 AM.
+X-rated content isn't allowed on free-to-air television.

 Catalonia

 In Catalonia, different guidelines for TV ratings are used, although sometimes Spanish ratings are also shown, specially if a film with an ICAA rating had been issued for it.
-There TP-rated shows do not show any icon and all, and every other icon is coloured yellow (except for the 18 rating, which also uses a triangular shape instead of a squared one), and only show during the first 30 seconds (except for any rating higher than 13).
+TP-rated shows do not show any icon and all, and every other icon is coloured yellow (except for the 18 rating, which also uses a triangular shape instead of a squared one), and only show during the first 30 seconds (except for any rating higher than 13).